DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 Nobody likes having to remember yet another password.
 The end user has trouble remembering a unique password for each service so they tend to [reuse](https://www.passwordboss.com/password-habits-survey-part-1/) a single password, the developer has to figure out the best way to hash, salt, store and retrieve the password.
 Then, there's the password complexity requirements, password reset forms to implement and a whole bunch of other items to check off that will make you ask "isn't there a better way?"
 There is!
 Passwordless login!

 ## Passwordless Login and Single Sign On (SSO)
 **Passwordless** or **password free** authentication allows a user to signup and login to your app without a password.
-Rather than enter a password, the user is given a one-time code or link delivered via SMS or email, which acts as the verification for the user.
+Rather than entering a password, the user is given a one-time code or link delivered via SMS or email, which acts as the verification for the user.
 Many companies are embracing passwordless authentication including [Medium](https://medium.com/), [Slack](https://slack.com) and [Twitter](https://twitter.com).

 Single Sign On (SSO) allows users to login to multiple services with a single account.
 SSO integrations are commonly found in enterprise environments utilizing many disparate services.
 Combining passwordless authentication with SSO can greatly enhance the security and usability of such environments.